tasesmuemils/100DaysOfCode/web_development/diary.md

 # 06.02.2019 31/100
 Chapter 7 jQuery - DONE.
 Last example was harder then I thought, but I at least finished it.
 Now, before moving on AJAX and JSON, I will recreate some emplates with HTML, CSS (CSS GRID for responsivnes), JS/jQuery.
 I have always wanted to understand how I could add scrolling efects, show/hide navigation bars, animate elements.

+# 07.02.2019 32/100
+Started new template.
+I already found new things - dark opacity on background image.
+Most difficult wil be position of elements which are outside other element borders , but I will try!